 WATER welcomes students from seminaries, universities, and colleges both national and international to participate in the internship program.

-The program is an opportunity to learn how a small non-profit runs and see what it takes to nurture and maintain a wide network of feminists and activists across the country.
-Interns engage in the full range of activities from program planning to fundraising.
-Those who wish to do their own research have a chance to utilize WATER’s extensive feminist theological library, as well as consult with our experienced staff through periodic in-house seminars.
+The WATER Internship Program offers an opportunity to learn how a small non-profit operates and see what it takes to nurture and maintain a wide network of feminists and activists across the country and worldwide.
+Interns engage in a full range of activities, from fundraising to planning programs, initiating independent projects to reviewing books and films.
+Those who wish to do their own research have a chance to utilize WATER’s extensive library of more than 6,000 books on feminist theology and its related fields, as well as consult with our experienced colleagues through monthly WATERtalks and periodic in-house seminars.
 Oh, and they also have fun!

-Here are just a few of the opportunities interns have:
+Here are just some of the opportunities WATER interns have:

 - Program and event planning

-- Assistance with writing and editing projects such as WATERtalks (think TEDtalks with a feminist religious twist), WATERrituals, WATERwheel newsletter, journal and web articles, books, and presentations
+- Assistance with writing and editing projects such as WATERtalks, WATERrituals, WATERcast, WATERwheel newsletters, journal and web articles, books, and presentations

 - Non-profit fundraising

-- Social media maintenance of website, Twitter, Facebook, and more.
+- Maintenance of social media platforms including the website, Twitter, Instagram, Facebook, and more

 Interns must commit to a minimum of six weeks, but have the opportunity to stay for a year or more.
 Internships are unpaid.
-Some interns receive funding through established programs of their universities or religious organizations, such as Mennonite Voluntary Service and the Loretto Volunteer Program.
+Some interns are placed through established programs of their universities, seminaries, or religious organizations, such as Mennonite Voluntary Service and the Loretto Volunteer Program.
 All participants are encouraged to apply for academic credit from their home institutions for their work at WATER.

 Applications are accepted throughout the year, and interns are invited to come at any time.
 Summer internships typically begin in May and finish at the end of July.
-There is flexibility given the applicant’s schedule; a minimum of six weeks is required.
-The deadline for summer internship applications is April 1, 2018 though we will accept applications on a rolling basis after that.
-Check out our WATER Intern App 2018 (PDF version) or WATER Intern App 2018 (Word doc) for details.
-For more information about the program, contact the office at (301) 589-2509 or send an email to Hannah Dorfman at firstname.lastname@example.org.
+There is flexibility given the applicant’s schedule.
+The deadline for summer internship applications is April 9, 2019 though we will accept applications on a rolling basis after that.
+Check out our WATER Intern App 2018/19 (PDF version) or WATER Intern App 2018/19 (Word doc) for details.
+For more information about the program, contact the office at (301) 589-2509 or send an email to firstname.lastname@example.org.